Gallery: Christian Klein nursery tour

 Last week I visited Christian Klein in Germany.
 Having heard so much about his plants - both from nursery owners and fellow hobbyists - I was very excited to see his collection for myself.

 The growing season for temperate plants like Sarracenia was of course over, but Chris was kind enough to show me round his tropical greenhouse.
-Here he grows Nepenthes, Heliamphora, Cephalotus, tropical Drosera, as well a wide variety of tropical ferns and orchids.
+Here he grows Nepenthes, Heliamphora, Cephalotus, tropical Drosera, as well as a wide variety of tropical ferns and orchids.
 I also had the opportunity to ask him a few questions about his nursery business, recent catalog update, and approach to growing CPs.
 Photos are distributed throughout.

 Christian’s CP business is actually just a hobby.
 By trade he is a professional landscape gardener, and he operates his CP nursery in his spare time as a family business with his wife Claudia and their two children.
 “Our daughter is 21 and she makes the seed bank.
 My son is 18 and he helps - a little bit - with packing.”
 Looking around at the piles of empty labeled bags, each an unfulfilled order, he adds: “well, sometimes he helps.
 Not so much today.”

 Several days before my visit, Christian had updated his wholesale list, an event which always results in a huge influx of emails and new orders.
-In lieu of a proper website, he maintains a PDF to publicize plant availability to his distributors - updating this list and fulfilling the subsequent orders has become hugely labour-intensive, which is one of the reasons Christian is in the process of building a new website.
+In lieu of a proper website, he maintains a PDF to publicize plant availability to his distributors - updating this list and fulfilling the subsequent orders has become hugely labour-intensive, which is one of the reasons Christian is in the process of building a new website for distributors to use.
 This is intended to reduce admin, rather than to grow his business.

 “We do not really want to make it bigger,” says Christian, “because we have orders enough!
 I don’t want to be a complete professional seller, because I am a collector: it’s in my genes.”